vadisala123/question_classification/README.md

 For the best modelling of text data,a multinominal Naives bayes classifier is used with the default parameters We performed Also performed k-flod cross validation to check our model

-In our model we observed that the cross validation mean score to be around 0.89 and it becomes 0.91 when we used bi-grams too
+In our model we observed that the cross validation mean score to be around 0.89.
+Bigrams: For better performance we can also use bi-grams too that will take consideration of two word possibilites and it increased CV mean score to 0.91

 # Prediction
 For the prediction,we should convert our test data into vectors and sent for the model to predict.